calder/Methink/readme.md

 # Methink

-Methink is a CLI tool for migrating MySQL databases to RethinkDB
+A MySQL to RethinkDB migration script.

 ## Usage